Madhumidha4310/Machine-Learning/ML Task 4/README.md

 ---

-##Categories
+## Categories

 The customer feedback is classified into the following categories:

--Billing
+- Billing
--General Inquiry
+- General Inquiry
--Technical Support
+- Technical Support
--Delivery
+- Delivery
--Product
+- Product

 ---

-##Dataset
+## Dataset

 The dataset contains two main columns:

--Feedback – The customer's message or complaint.
+- Feedback – The customer's message or complaint.
--Category – The corresponding category of the customer feedback.
+- Category – The corresponding category of the customer feedback.

 The dataset includes customer feedback related to billing issues, product problems, delivery concerns, technical difficulties, and general questions.

 ---

-##Technologies Used
+## Technologies Used

--Python
+- Python
--Pandas
+- Pandas
--NumPy
+- NumPy
--Scikit-learn
+- Scikit-learn
--Natural Language Processing (NLP)
+- Natural Language Processing (NLP)
--TF-IDF Vectorization
+- TF-IDF Vectorization
--Machine Learning Classification
+- Machine Learning Classification

 ---

-##Project Workflow
+## Project Workflow

 1.Load the customer feedback dataset.
 2.Explore and understand the dataset.